-If you have been injured in a car, truck or motorcycle accident, Rosenfeld Injury Lawyers can help you with award winning legal services and access to an extensive network of medical experts equipped to ensure you receive the best care available.
-We want you to be able to focus completely on your physical recovery without worrying about mounting bills and medical expenses and will explore all avenues available to achieve that end.
+If you have been injured in a car, truck or motorcycle accident, Rosenfeld Injury Lawyers can help you with award-winning legal services.
+Our legal team has extensive resources and access to an extensive network of medical experts equipped to ensure you receive the best care available.
+Our attorneys handle every aspect of your case so you can focus completely on your physical recovery without worrying about mounting bills and medical expenses.
+Our firm will explore all avenues available to successfully resolve your monetary recompense claim.

-Contact us today to arrange a free case evaluation with one of our qualified Chicago auto accident attorneys and we will collect all of the information we need to make a proper assessment and review your legal options with you.
-We will answer all of your questions so that you know just what you can expect and we assure you that our services will not cost you a thing unless we are able to recover the compensation that you rightfully deserve on your behalf.
+Contact us today to arrange a free case evaluation with one of our qualified Chicago auto accident attorneys.
+Allow our lawyers to collect all of the information we need to make a proper assessment and review your legal options with you.
+Our law firm will answer all of your questions so that you know just what to expect in resolving your case.
+We assure you that our services will not cost you a thing unless we are able to recover the financial compensation that you rightfully deserve on your behalf.